-'We talked about how my PhD could complement the Centre’s research.
-They were working with the Rugby Football Union (RFU), looking at the effect of impact on the spine in the game.
+'At the University of bath they were working with the Rugby Football Union (RFU), looking at the effect of impact on the spine in the game.
 My confidence and experience in numerical modelling seemed to fit well with what they were trying to achieve.'

 Visualising the nature of impact